 While out and about enjoying the boat ride, you’ll see a variety of local and migratory birds.
 You’ll likely go by Whale Island, which is an ocean bird sanctuary where birds of all kinds gather for nesting and feeding.
 Large iguanas and lizards are typically seen wandering around the Island.

 Your experienced captain and guide will share a wealth of knowledge about the national park and the marine life within it.
 As you encounter various forms of wildlife, including possibly giant sea turtles, your guide will help you identify the species and give you in-depth information about their lifestyle.
 Cold water will always be available and at some point during the tour, you’ll enjoy a refreshing plate of freshly cut chilled fruit.

 Whales are migratory creatures and therefore only come to the area during certain times of the year.
 Humpback whales are typically seen from December to March and again between mid-July to late October.
 There is no guarantee you will see a whale, but the chances are high especially during the migration months.
 Dolphins are commonly seen throughout the year and with their happy smiles are sure to delight.

-This tour includes park entrance, a chartered boat, bilingual guide, safety gear, bottled water, fruit snack plus transportation from Dominical and Uvita.
+This tour includes park entrance, a chartered boat, bilingual guide, safety gear, bottled water, fruit snack plus transportation is NOT included.
 One way transportation from your hotel down to the beach can take between 15 and 45 minutes depending on where you are picked up.
-Combined time of boat tour and round trip transportation typically takes from 3.5 to 4.5 hours.
+The time of boat tour typically takes from 2.5 to 3.5 hours.